tope-olajide/Journary-backend/README.md

-# My-Diary
+# Journary

-MyDiary is an online journal where users can pen down their thoughts and feelings.
+Journary is an online journal where users can pen down their thoughts and feelings.

 # Features
 1. Users can create an account and log in.